After 4 consecutive days of pedaling, I'm back to my bikey, but not biking ways.

 He must have received the answer we knew he would get, because we did not see him again.

 Paul rode strong and consistently.
-While the ride up to Carson Pass from the west side is somewhat stair stepped, this east bound leg is pretty much a constant slog.
+While the ride up to Carson Pass from the east bound leg is somewhat stair stepped, this west bound leg is pretty much a constant slog.
 While it was a tough climb, because he was returning in darkness, the temperatures were reasonable.
 It was 73 in Carson City as we started out, and would drop to 52 by the time he reached the summit.

 The stair stepped descent back to Sacramento from Carson Pass was mostly uneventful.
 He pedaled through the construction sites pretty much unimpeded.
 There was one that was just a bit problematic.
 There was fresh tar on the road (maybe just thick oil in preparation for a new layer of asphalt?) that he shouldered his bike and walked, rather than get a layer of gunk on his tires, which of course would do nothing but pick up gravel.